-All contract and grant amendments are approved under the THECB's rules.
-Amendments are routed in the Business Management System (BMS) and linked to the original contract by using the system's "amend" feature.
+Amendments to monetary contracts or grants, including amendments that do not add funds to the contract or grant, are routed as requisitions in CAPPS.
+Amendments to non-monetary agreements are routed in NCAA.
 Each amendment document shall reference the original contract and any subsequent amendment numbers.
 An amendment to the contract or grant must be agreed upon by the parties prior to the original contract's termination date.